watchdogpolska/small-eod-sdk-javascript/docs/CasesApi.md

 let apiInstance = new SmallEodClient.CasesApi();
 let opts = {
+  'ordering': "ordering_example", // String | Which field to use when ordering the results.
   'limit': 56, // Number | Number of results to return per page.
   'offset': 56 // Number | The initial index from which to return the results.
 };